Bhattacharya-Lab/EquiPNAS/README.md

 `conda activate EquiPNAS`

 3.)
-Download the trained models
+Download the trained models from [here](https://zenodo.org/record/7888985#.ZFHIVHbMK3A)

-- For protein-DNA binding site prediction, download EquiPNAS-DNA model [here](models/EquiPNAS-DNA/)
+- For protein-DNA binding site prediction, use models/EquiPNAS-DNA model
-- For protein-RNA binding site prediction, download EquiPNAS-RNA model [here](models/EquiPNAS-RNA/)
+- For protein-RNA binding site prediction, use models/EquiPNAS-RNA model

 That's it!
 EquiPNAS is ready to be used.